smsummers1/e2/peer-review.md

 ### Do you have any additional comments not covered in the above questions?
 - In the ReadMe file I don't understand the second instruction *"Win instantly if the dealers hole card matches"*
+- In the ReadMe file it would be helpful to understand what the point value of the cards, especially the Jack, Queen, King, and Ace to the user.
+I don't know what their values.
+I have never played Blackjack before.
 -